 for the people that the organization serves and for the organization itself.
 It can be very inspirational and motivational to explicitly articulate that vision in a statement like the mission statement during strategic planning.

 The organization’s values are the overall priorities in the nature of how the organization wants to work

-These are the overall, most important matters and activities for members to attend to, when working toward the mission.
-Similar to the mission, vision and values, they might be implied or explicit among members.
-The priorities might be associated with assignments for who is address which ones and by when.
-The priorities are often referred as “strategic goals” during a strategic planning process.
+These are the overall, most important matters and activities for members to attend to when working toward the mission.
+Similar to the mission, vision, and values, they might be implied or explicit among members.
+The priorities might be associated with assignments for who is addressing which ones and by when.
+The priorities are often referred to as “strategic goals” during a strategic planning process.